mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 ## Benefits

-- Real-time access - Query remote data directly
+- **Real-time access** - Query remote data directly without exporting and importing files.
+Changes in the source database are immediately queryable from your local database.
-- No ETL tools - Built into PostgreSQL
+- **No ETL tools** - Built into PostgreSQL.
+No need for separate ETL pipelines or external tools - FDWs are a native PostgreSQL feature.
-- Flexible - Join local and remote tables
+- **Flexible** - Join local and remote tables seamlessly.
+You can combine data from multiple sources in a single query, enabling powerful cross-database operations.
-- Efficient - Database-level operations
+- **Efficient** - Database-level operations.
+PostgreSQL handles the networking and data transfer efficiently, making cross-database queries fast and reliable.

 Next: [nextjs-api-routes.md](./nextjs-api-routes.md) | [building-geojson-apis.md](./building-geojson-apis.md)